al102030/Front-end-Class4/README.md

   - Use `<blockquote cite="">` tag for A section that is quoted from another source
   - Use `<code>` tag for code snippets
   - Use `<dl>` tag for present a description list (`<dt>`, `<dd>`)
+  - We use `<caption>` tag to place a title for our table
+  - The `<map>` element defines an image map
+  - The `<area>` tag specifies the clickable areas within that image map
+  - The `coords` attribute provides the coordinates for the shape defined by the `shape` attribute (such as rect, circle, or poly)
+  - The coords attribute defines the precise locations on the image where the clickable areas are active, making it possible to create interactive regions on the image map
+  - The `W3C`, or `World Wide Web Consortium`, is the main international standards organization for the World Wide Web, working to develop protocols and guidelines to ensure long-term growth for the Web
+  - Talk about `<u>` and `<strike>` tags
+  - Talk about `type="a"` for `<ol>` tag
+  - Talk about `type="circle"` for `<ol>` tag
+  - `Combobox` in HTML is actually the `Dropdown list`
+  - The `rowspan` attribute allows a cell to span multiple rows
+  - The `colspan` attribute allows a cell to span multiple columns
+  - The `<bgsound>` tag in HTML is used to embed background sound in a web page -
+  - COMPACT
+  - frameset
+  - Frame
+  - Noresize
+  - Imagemap
+  - Marquee
+  - layer

 - <span style="color: Red;">Exercise</span>
   - Section1: ![](Images/ex1.png)